Photogad/iOS_Change_Log/readme.md.md

 1.  for Workspaces, include the whole CLGChangeLog.xcodeproj

 ## Prepare change the log XML

-The lib require an xml file with the history of the change log of the app.
+The lib require an xml file with the history of the change log of the app in the app bundle.

 #### **Xml structure**
 ```